SohaT7/Bikeshire/README.md

 #### Queries and Data Visualizations in Vertex AI
 Queries were written in a Notebook on the original citibike_trips data (which has around 59 million records), and the reuslts then visualized.
 Vertex AI API (and the Notebook API) was enabled, and a notebook created by visiting User-Managed Notebooks > New Notebook > Python 3.
 To be able to run queries on a BigQuery dataset through the notebook, we first installed, and then imported and initialized the BigQuery Python Client library.
 BigQuery Client helps with the flow of messages to and from the BigQuery API.

-A query is run on the Bigquery dataset and the results stored in a dataframe.
+Queries are run on the Bigquery dataset and the results stored in a dataframe.
 The data is then pivoted to create charts.
+The following query produces the top 10 starting stations and arranges them in a descending order as per their number of users.
+It returns the results in the form of a dataframe and then creates a stacked bar chart using the results.

 <img style="width:60%" alt="code_sql" src="https://github.com/SohaT7/Bikeshire/blob/main/Resources/Images/code_sql.png">